-In Oregon, stark rural-urban divide fuels climate dispute
+Climate fight lays bare a divide between rural, urban Oregon

 PORTLAND, Ore.
-(AP) — The divide in Oregon between the state’s liberal, urban population centers and its conservative and economically depressed rural areas has made it fertile ground for the political crisis unfolding over a push by Democrats to enact sweeping climate legislation.
+(AP) — The divide in Oregon between the state’s liberal cities and its conservative and economically depressed rural areas has made it fertile ground for the political crisis unfolding over a push by Democrats to enact sweeping climate legislation.

-Eleven Republican senators are entering the seventh day of a walkout Wednesday to deny the supermajority Democrats the quorum needed to vote on a cap and trade bill that would be the second of its kind in the U.S. The stalemate has drawn international attention, in part because right-wing militias have rallied to the GOP cause.
+Eleven Republican senators were in the seventh day of a walkout Wednesday to deny the supermajority Democrats the number of lawmakers needed to vote on a cap and trade bill, which would be the second of its kind in the U.S. The stalemate has drawn international attention, in part because right-wing militias have rallied to the GOP cause.

-One Republican lawmaker said state troopers dispatched to hunt down the rogue lawmakers should “come heavily armed” if they want to bring him back to the Capitol — a departure from traditional bipartisan cooperation.
+One Republican lawmaker said state troopers dispatched to hunt down the striking lawmakers should “come heavily armed” if they want to bring him back to the Capitol.

-“This is not the Oregon Way and cannot be rewarded,” said Democratic Gov. Kate Brown.
+“This is not the Oregon way and cannot be rewarded,” Democratic Gov. Kate Brown said.
 “The Republicans are driving us away from the values that Oregonians hold dear, and are moving us dangerously close to the self-serving stalemate in Washington, D.C.”

-Experts say the standoff was inevitable given the state’s political make-up.
+Experts say the standoff was inevitable given the state’s political makeup.

 Oregon has a national reputation as a liberal bastion best known for its craft beer, doughnuts and award-winning wine.
-But while the state’s urban centers lean left, about 40% of residents — mostly those in rural areas — consistently vote Republican, said Priscilla Southwell, a University of Oregon professor who wrote “Governing Oregon.”
+But while its cities lean left, about 40% of residents — mostly those in rural areas — consistently vote Republican, said Priscilla Southwell, a University of Oregon professor who wrote “Governing Oregon.”

 “The reality is that it is a much more divided state than people realize,” she said.
 “It’s kind of like a perfect storm for this kind of thing to happen.”

-Note: This story has been corrected to show that the Senate president, not the governor, said the climate legislation doesn’t have enough votes to pass.